andersjanmyr/docker-lab/README.md

 ### Deploy your containers to the swarm

 Now it is time to deploy.
+Try to deploy the `docker-compose.yml` file and see what happens.

 Tweak the `docker-compose.yml` file to deploy to the cluster

 ## Used Images